DiRW: Path-Aware Digraph Learning for Heterophily

 \section{Method}

 Building upon the key insights discussed in Sec.~\ref{sec: Introduction}, we now present our DiRW model, which is composed of two principal components: the optimized path sampler and the node-wise learnable path aggregator.
 The architecture of the model is depicted in Fig.~\ref{fig: model}.
 Specifically, drawing upon \textbf{Key Insight 1}, DiRW is initiated with a direction-aware path sampling strategy in Sec.~\ref{sec: Direction-aware Path Sampler}.
-This strategic approach determines the destinations for each walk step, thereby significantly augmenting the capacity to encapsulate the intricacies of directed topological structures.
-Furthermore, we introduce a multi-scale and multi-order walk probability scheme in Sec.~\ref{sec: Multi-scale Walk Probability}, which models high-order and first-order homophily from both topological structure and node profiles.
-Guided by \textbf{Key Insight 3}, we customize the walk length for each path in Sec.~\ref{sec: Homophily Entropy based Personalized Walk Length}.
-By introducing the homophily entropy, we evaluate the quality of walk sequences and terminate the walk when sequence quality reaches an optimal threshold.
-In Sec.~\ref{sec: Weight-free Path Encoding}, we propose a weight-free aggregation mechanism for the path embedding, which preserves the rich information encoded within the sequential order.
-Inspired by \textbf{Key Insight 2}, we tailor walk numbers in Sec.~\ref{sec: Heuristic Walk Numbers}.
-By assessing the informational yield of sampled walks, we implement a stopping criterion that ensures the collection of ample yet efficient information, thereby optimizing the model's performance.
-In the model learning phase, we integrate an attention mechanism to learn the importance of each walk sequence in Sec.~\ref{sec: Attention-based Node Encoding}, which prevents the aggregation of ineffective node information.
-Culminating in Sec.~\ref{sec: Node Classifier}, we utilize a linear layer to distill the final node representations, which are applied to node classification and link prediction.
+Furthermore, we introduce a multi-order walk probability scheme in Sec.~\ref{sec: Multi-scale Walk Probability}.
+Guided by \textbf{Key Insight 2}, we evaluate the quality of walk sequences by introducing the homophily entropy to customize the walk length in Sec.~\ref{sec: Homophily Entropy based Personalized Walk Length}.
+In Sec.~\ref{sec: Weight-free Path Encoding}, we propose a weight-free aggregation mechanism for the path embedding.
+We also tailor walk numbers in Sec.~\ref{sec: Heuristic Walk Numbers} by assessing the information richness of sampled walks.
+In the learning phase, we integrate an attention mechanism to learn the importance of each walk sequence in Sec.~\ref{sec: Attention-based Node Encoding}.
+Culminating in Sec.~\ref{sec: Node Classifier}, we utilize a linear layer to distill the final node representations, applied to node classification and link prediction.